kais-wong/kais-wong.github.io/_pages/about.md

 ---

 I was born and raised in Southern California.
-I attend Princeton University where I study Economics.
-Currently I am studying abroad at the SILS at Waseda University in Tokyo, Japan.
+I attend Princeton University where I study ORFE (Operations Research and Financial Engineering).
+Last year, I studied abroad in Tokyo, Japan at Waseda University's SILS.

-My academic interest is mathematical modeling.
+My academic interest is computer/mathematical modeling.
 My current projects include modeling physical phenomena using diffusion equations and using stochastic processes to simulate asset movements.

 I'm also interested in Japanese language and culture.
 I have been studying Japanese language for 2.5 years.

-My hobbies are reading, cafe hopping, trying new foods, and learning about new cultures.
+My hobbies are jigsaw puzzles, reading, cafe hopping, trying new foods, and learning about new cultures.
 I practice Kyudo, a form of archery and traditional Japanese martial art.

 I have traveled to Japan, Malaysia, Hong Kong, Mainland China, and South Korea.
 I love traveling and hope to travel more in the future.